What is I Have Seen

 was something more than dear,

-11. I've watched a young girl shed the bonds
+was more than dear. - I've watched a young girl shed the bonds

 of a repressive company.